-307-41 Special Provisions [Amended ATM 1991; amended ATM 1999; amended March 8, 2005 ATM; amended March 14, 2023 ATM]
+307-41 Special Provisions [Amended ATM 1991; amended ATM 1999; amended March 8, 2005 ATM]

-- A. Residential and commercial septic leachfields must be setback from wetland areas the following distances: [amended March 14, 2023 ATM] - 1.
-Poorly Drained Soils 50 feet - 2.
-Very Poorly Drained Soils 75 feet - 3.
+- A. Residential and commercial septic leachfields must be setback from Wetland Conservation District areas the following distances: - 1.
+Poorly Drained Soils 25 feet - 2.
+Very Poorly Drained Soils 50 feet - 3.
 Ponds, streams and year-round brooks 75 feet - B. No building or structure may be located within a Wetland Conservation District area. - C. No individual, company, or entity shall cause to remove from the Town's above ground water resources or below ground aquifers more than 1000 gallons of water per day, unless said water is for the purpose of redistributing that water to the landowners of Pelham.
 [Amended March 8, 2005 ATM]